aome510/hackernews-TUI/README.md

 In `SearchView`, there are two modes: `Navigation` and `Search`.
 The default mode is `Search`.

-`Search` mode is similar to Vim's insert mode, in which users can input the query string.
+`Search` mode is similar to Vim's insert mode, in which users can input a query string.

-`Navigation` mode allows the `SearchView` to behave like a `StoryView` with a subset of `StoryView` shortcuts enabled.
+`Navigation` mode allows the `SearchView` to behave like a `StoryView` of matched stories with a subset of `StoryView` shortcuts enabled.

-Key shortcuts:
+`SearchView`-specific key shortcuts:

 - `i`: Enter `Search` mode from `Navigation` mode
 - `<esc>`: Enter `Navigation` mode from `Search` mode